6-year-old girl killed and 5 adults injured in a shooting in Washington, DC – KION546

 Metropolitan Police Department Executive Assistant Chief Ashan Benedict said officers in the area heard gunshots and, as they arrived on the scene, a group of people directed them to those who were shot.

-The child was taken to a local hospital, where she was later pronounced dead, he said.
+The child was taken to a local hospital, where she was later pronounced dead, Benedict said.

 In addition, three men and two women were shot and sustained non-life-threatening injuries, Benedict said.